EthanTrout/financial-care/README.md

 Ideas for future enhancements to WWAMI include:

 - An image based upload for Reciepts to be stored on the database with the relating transaction
+- Search Bar querying for users, staff and services